viswanath7/akka-streams/README.md

 This project provides two applications that utilise streams API of Akka:

- * SampleStreamingApplication that prints prime numbers till 1000
+ * `PrimeNumbersStreamingApplication` that prints prime numbers till 100
- * TwitterTweets that print 100 tweets for a supplied hash tag.
+ * `TwitterTweets` that print 100 tweets for a supplied hash tag.